-The language known as "Minionese" which is spoken by the minions is a mix between several languages including English, Spanish, German, French, Italian, Portuguese, Indonesian, Hebrew, Malay and Gibberish.
+The language known as "Minionese" which is spoken by the minions is a mix between several languages, including English, Spanish, German, French, Italian, Portuguese, Indonesian, Hebrew, Malay, and gibberish.

 The leading three minions were designed to resemble the three little girls from the Despicable Me movies: Margo, Agnes, and Edith.

 The first teaser of this film is seen towards the ending credits of Despicable Me 2 (2013), where three minions are auditioning for this film.
 Although the audition features the same three minions, they have changed slightly since their first appearance.
-Bob's eye colour is more obvious in this film compared to the teaser, for instance.
+Bob's eye color is more obvious in this film compared to the teaser, for instance.

-Gargamel from The Smurfs (1981) can be seen sitting in front of the minions at Villaincon.
+Gargamel from The Smurfs (1981) can be seen sitting in front of the minions at Villain Con.

 There's some of the Minionese's words taken from Indonesian such as "terima kasih" (thank you), "kemari" (come here), "yang mulia" (your highness) and others.
 This is mainly because Pierre Coffin's mother is an Indonesian writer.